resource-watch/slate/source/includes/api/_favourites.md

   }'
 ```

-## Get favourites
+## Get favorites

-This endpoint returns the favourites of the logged user.
+This endpoint returns the favorites of the logged user.

-> To get all favourite of the logged user, you have to do a GET:
+> To get all favorite of the logged user, you have to do a GET request:

 ```shell